stavalfi/era-ci/README.md

 4. publish - if the package is:

 - public (or scoped-restricted) npm package - NC will run `yarn publish` to the specified registry with a new version.
-- docker package - NC will build the dockerfile and run `docker push` to the specified docker registry.
+- docker package - NC will build the Dockerfile and run `docker push` to the specified docker registry.

 5. deployment - in `era-ci.config.ts` there is a deployment section for each tagret which is optional. each section has 3 functions: